Shaw chief hunting for energy acquisitions

-NEW YORK, Sept 6 Engineering and construction company Shaw Group SHAW.N is looking for acquisitions to diversify its energy business once it divests its stake in Westinghouse Electric Co, Shaw's chief executive said on Tuesday.
+NEW YORK Engineering and construction company Shaw Group SHAW.N is looking for acquisitions to diversify its energy business once it divests its stake in Westinghouse Electric Co, Shaw's chief executive said on Tuesday.

 "It is hunting time for Shaw," CEO J.M.
 Bernhard, who is also Shaw's chairman and president, told a conference call.